pelican-plugins/pandoc-reader/README.md

 This plugin requires:

-* Python 3.7 or higher; and
+* Python 3.8 or higher; and
 * Pandoc 2.11 or higher [[Pandoc installation instructions](https://pandoc.org/installing.html)].

 By default, the plugin looks for a `pandoc` executable on your `PATH`.
-If you wish, [you can specify an alternative location for your `pandoc` executable](#customizing-path-for-pandoc-executable).
+If you wish, [you may specify an alternative location for your `pandoc` executable](#customizing-the-path-for-the-pandoc-executable).

 Installation
 ------------